 In Section~\ref{sec:digitalproducts}, we discuss pricing digital products.
 We first review the three major streams of revenues for digital products.
 Then, we revisit the bundling and subscription planning pricing models.
 Last, we consider auctions, which are widely used in pricing digital products.

 In Section~\ref{sec:data-products}, we discuss pricing data products.
 We first overview the structures, players, and ways to produce data products in data marketplaces.
 Then, we examine several important areas in pricing data products, including arbitrage-free pricing, revenue maximization pricing, fair and truthful pricing, privacy preservation in pricing.
-We also discuss how to price dynamic data and online pricing.
+We also discuss dynamic data pricing, online pricing, and pricing in federated and collaborative learning.

-In Section~\ref{sec:discussion}, we discuss challenges and future directions.
+Last, in Section~\ref{sec:discussion}, we discuss challenges and future directions.